 1983, Bachelor of Science Electrical Engineering and Computer Science; including Compiler Design, Systems Design, Computer Architecture, Number Theory, Computational Theory, Economics, Linguistics, Computational Linguistics, VLSI Design, Digital Lab, Knowledge Based Systems.

-August 2013 - Present - Senior Software Developer, Tribune Technology
+August 2013 - January 2018 - Senior Software Developer, Tribune Technology

 August – September 2012 Ruby on Rails Architect, Argonne National Labs